Skip to content

 Use app case-study questions before rollout.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
-Choose customer groups and evidence signals before judging whether a branded app will change ordering behaviour.
+Choose customer groups and evidence signals before evaluating whether a branded app will change ordering behaviour.

 01